KOSASIH/PromoteOneself/README.md

  - pos.update.add.others - Add other players to the promotion tree
  - pos.update.add - Add oneself to the promotion tree
  - pos.update.target.others - Update a player's aims and set which target it should progress to next
- - pos.update.target - Update one's own aims and set which target to progress to next /posset player <add|remove|delete> [name]
+ - pos.update.target - Update one's own aims and set which target to progress to next /posset player &lt;add|remove|delete&gt; [name]
  - pos.update.aim.others - Update an individual aim of a player without causing the player to advance
  - pos.update.aim - Update one's own aim without causing oneself to advance
  - pos.password.* - The root permission for getting and setting people's attempts at 'password' type aims